ELeeAstro/mini_chem/README.md

 ### outputs, outputs_mp, outputs_dvode etc

-Where the output from running the code is produced, also contains some benchmarking data from VULCAN
+Where the output from running the code is produced and some python plotting routines.

+### vulcan_benchmark_data

+Contains some benchmarking data from VULCAN.

 ## Future updates